teiram/oric-dsk-manager/README.md

 Disk geometry can be also modified on the fly using the spinners below.

-Once you are happintellij jre y with the content of the disk, launch its generation by pressing the "Create Dsk" button or the menu entry "Save Dsk".
+Once you are happy with the content of the disk, generate it by pressing the "Create Dsk" button or the menu entry "Save Dsk".

 There's also a menu entry to open a Dsk.
 When selected, a whole Dsk will be imported, including geometry, disk name and init string, discarding the current content of the disk image.